haddocking/haddocking.github.io/education/molmod_online/simulation.md

 particles, the pressure is kept constant by varying the volume of the simulation box ($$PV = NRT$$).

 <a class="prompt prompt-info">
-  Equilibrate the system under NPT conditions and re-analyze the several thermodynamical variables.
+  Equilibrate the system under NPT conditions and re-analyze the several thermodynamical variables, there is no need to edit this file.
 </a>

 <a class="prompt prompt-cmd">